jedisct1/libsodium-doc/quickstart/README.md

 memcpy(edwards25519_sk, h, sizeof edwards25519_sk);

 // The Ed25519 public key is the Edwards25519 base point multiplied
 // by the scalar.
-We can copy ed25519_pk, or recompute is as follows: crypto_scalarmult_ed25519_base(edwards25519_pk, edwards25519_sk);
+We can copy ed25519_pk, or recompute it as follows: crypto_scalarmult_ed25519_base(edwards25519_pk, edwards25519_sk);

 // (edwards25519_pk, edwards25519_sk) can be used for Diffie-Hellman